robbutcher2001/java-docker-hey-world/README.md

 ## Stopping the app

-Simply run `docker stop mycontainer`
+Simply run `docker stop mycontainer` and then `docker rm mycontainer`